FHPythonUtils/nxtheme-creator/documentation/tutorials/README.md

 ## **Troubleshooting**

 - **Missing Images**: Ensure all required images are present and correctly named in your input directory.
-- **Executable Issues**: Make sure the path to `nxtheme.exe` is correct and that you have the necessary permissions to run it.
+- **Executable Issues**: Make sure the path to `SwitchThemes.exe` is correct and that you have the necessary permissions to run it.